 In this class, a small sweater will be knitted circularly compiling a variety of Swedish construction techniques: three different castons, a choice of patterned or corrugated ribbing, 2 color geometric pattern knitting, "seam" stitches, the traditional neck construction and front slit, purling on the wrong side with 2 colors, the Norwegian purl, 2 shoulder joins, 2 types of sleeve construction, plus a discussion on designing.
 Intermediate level.
-18 HOUR CLASSES DESIGNING ARANS Arans are the well-loved sweaters from Ireland which are characterized by creamy white yarn, cables, bobbles and other deeply textured patterns.
+12 HOUR CLASSES THE COWICHAN CARDIGAN-NEW!

+On Vancouver Island in British Columbia, the Coast Salish people developed this V-necked, shawl-collared garment after learning of knitting through Europeans.
+The Salish preferred motifs that reflected the natural world (whales, birds, etc.) as well as geometric motifs.
+The sweaters, still handspun by some people, are knitted flat on double-pointed needles, with thick singles yarns in 2 or 3 colors.
+This class will cover working with 2 colors and weaving on both sides of the work, reading a chart, knitting in pockets, a traditional shoulder join, creating a shawl collar shaped with short rows, knitting sleeves from the top down while short-row shaping the cap, and sewing in a zipper.
+Intermediate to advanced level.
+18 HOUR CLASSES Arans are the well-loved sweaters from Ireland which are characterized by creamy white yarn, cables, bobbles and other deeply textured patterns.
 In the first day of class, students will knit a mini-sweater in class to learn to work from a chart while creating different traditional patterns (bobbles, traveling stitches, cables).
 Choose form either the seamless Aran or the Top-Down Aran class.
 Emphasis is placed on the saddle shoulder style of Aran.
+The fol-

-The following two days will be spent designing, swatching, laying out, and charting the students' own designs.
+Photo: Gale Zucker lowing two days will be spent designing, swatching, laying out, and charting the students' own designs.
 Intermediate to advanced level.
 DESIGNING GANSEYS Students will learn how to construct a Gansey, a sweater form prevalent in the 19th century and early part of the 20th century among the fishermen of the British Isles.
-A small scale sweater will be knitted using traditional construction techniques including the classic Channel Island Cast-on, split welts, seam stitches, traditional knit/purl patterns, the underarm gusset, shoulder straps with perpendicular joining,

-picked-up sleeves, and triangular neck gussets.
+A small scale sweater will be knitted using traditional construction techniques including the classic Channel Island Cast-on, split welts, seam stitches, traditional knit/purl patterns, the underarm gusset, shoulder straps with perpendicular joining, picked-up sleeves, and triangular neck gus-

+sets.
 Once the sweater is completed, students will then explore alternative construction methods and apply all the techniques by planning and designing their own garment.
 This is an intermediate to advanced level knitting class.

 5 DAY CLASSES

 MITTENS AROUND THE WORLD